Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ufo 63:
 - By RetroAdvance64.
-- A direct remake.
-Fitting with Supernova's modern standards.
+- [Re-made by the original artist] -- Ported from Supernova.

 ufo 64:
 - By RetroAdvance64.
-- Properly references the Majora's Mask, a demon mask found in TLoZ: Majora's Mask.
-Interestingly, the UFO id is **64**!.
+- [Re-made by the original artist] -- Ported from Supernova | References the Majora's Mask, a powerful cursed mask featured in TLoZ: Majora's Mask.
+Interestingly, the UFO id is 64!".

 ufo 65:
 - By Drian114.